November is National Alzheimer’s Disease Awareness Month

 If you or a loved one has been diagnosed with Alzheimer’s disease, just know you do not have to go through it alone.
-Our team at Regency specializes in providing incredible Alzheimer’s care, and we are committed to loving and caring for you or your family member in the same way we would our own.
+Our team at The Rosewood at Fort Oglethorpe specializes in providing incredible Alzheimer’s care, and we are committed to loving and caring for you or your family member in the same way we would our own.

 Quick CDC Facts about Alzheimer’s:

 - In 2014 there were as many as 5 million Americans living with Alzheimer’s disease.